alttch/psrt/README.md

 user2: <aes_key>
 ```

-where aes\_key is a random 32-byte sequence (hex), which can be generated, e.g.
+where aes\_key is a random 32-byte (for AES128 only first 16 bytes are used)
-with:
+sequence (hex), which can be generated, e.g. with:

 ```shell
 head -c16384 /dev/urandom|sha256sum|awk '{ print $1 }'